Naoise-Ryan/Web-User-Interface-Design/Practicals/Lab 2/README.md

 Made the image of the man scale with screen size
 #### JS
-Preventing Submits from submitting data when enter pressed
+Preventing Submits from submitting data when enter pressed Added JS to let you enter data into the form and then change the tables data

 ### References
 https://stackoverflow.com/questions/8722163/how-to-assign-multiple-classes-to-an-html-container